shabtronic/Dual-Band-Limiter---JSFX/README.md

 Mouse drag the yellow circle on the lower part of the screen to change the dual-band freq split, no Q/Bandwidth control on that one.

+Coding style is "Wildcat" - i.e. RnD careless rapid coding, probably will refactor it all later :)

 ![](./Images/Image1.png)